vetalapo/rsschool-cv/core-js-conditions-n-loops-tasks/README.md

    Implement the function by any way and verify your solution by running tests until the failed test become passed (green).

 8. Save the solution and run `npm test` in command line.
 If everything is OK you can try to resolve the next task.
+  - To run test in a Docker container run `npm run docker-test` in command line (npm install is not required if you're using this option)

 ## Submit to [rs app](https://app.rs.school/)